-Beta-hemolytic streptococci are sensitive to beta-lactam antibiotics.
+Beta-hemolytic streptococci such as S dysgalactiae equisimilis are sensitive to beta-lactam antimicrobials.
 Long-acting antibacterial agents may be beneficial, and treatment should be given before inflammation is well advanced.
-There are no commercial vaccines, but autogenous bacterins are sometimes given to prefarrowing sows to attempt to reduce incidence of arthritis in piglets.
+There are no commercial vaccines; however, autogenous bacterins are sometimes given to prefarrowing sows to attempt to decrease incidence of arthritis in piglets.

 Adequate intake of colostrum may ensure that piglets receive protective antibodies.
-Traumatic injuries to the feet and legs should be minimized by reducing the abrasiveness of the floor surface in the farrowing area.
+Traumatic injuries to the feet and legs should be minimized by decreasing the abrasiveness of the floor surface in the farrowing area.

-S dysgalactiae equisimilis are beta-hemolytic streptococci that cause arthritis, endocarditis, or meningitis in young piglets.
+S dysgalactiae equisimilis are beta-hemolytic streptococci that cause arthritis, endocarditis, and meningitis in young piglets.

-Traumatic injuries to the feet and legs of piglets can be minimized by reducing abrasiveness of flooring and can help avoid infection.
+Traumatic injuries to the feet and legs of piglets can be minimized by decreasing abrasiveness of flooring and can help avoid infection.